 Some easy ways to kick off your digital detox are to leave your phone in another room when you go to sleep and try not to look at it for an hour before bed, the same goes for laptops and iPads.
 Try not to look at your phone when you're with friends or family, put it away and make sure you're present in the moment instead of idly scrolling.

 So many working hours are taken up by meetings, sometimes meetings about meetings, and they can often lack direction and seem largely pointless.
 We've got some tips for this too - we really love a listicle - from the team at Headspace Group.

-Try to get out of the office, a change of scenery can get those creative juices flowing.
+Try to get out of the office (ACI have some great suggestions here), a change of scenery can get those creative juices flowing.
 Always, always have an agenda and stick to a time limit to keep meetings tight.

 Whilst multitasking can make you feel like a superhero conquering the world, it's actually not very productive.
 Flitting between tasks decreases your productivity each time and can mean things take much longer to complete.
 We work best in short, concentrated bursts of about 20 minutes, so break down your projects into manageable chunks and watch your productivity soar.

 That means physically and mentally, you can't be productive if you're burnt out or sick.
 Make sure you take regular breaks at work, eat properly (away from your desk) and take time to reflect on how you're feeling, giving yourself time to recover if you are ill is equally important.

 It's also becoming increasingly normal to discuss mental health, even at work and we want to encourage people and companies to do this across the events industry and beyond.
 We held a discussion with wellbeing advocates to discuss ways to implement and improve mental health in the workplace, you can watch it here.